 And that's a summary of How To Write a Query Letter.

 Feel free to leave a comment below.
-And speaking of below, don't forget to enter our contest for the coolest Lost in the Bayou t-shirt on the planet.
+And speaking of below, don't forget to enter our contest to have your book featured on this blog at the top sidebar position for the rest of the month.
 Scroll down to check it out.